xperseguers/t3ext-cloudflare/Documentation/UsersManual/SupportForSSL/Index.rst

 Support for SSL
 ---------------

-SSL support for CloudFlare requires a Business plan (formerly "Pro account").
+SSL support for CloudFlare originally required a Business plan (formerly "Pro account") but is now freely available to everyone, including free accounts.
 Please read https://support.cloudflare.com/hc/en-us/articles/200170336-How-do-I-upgrade-to-a-Business-Plan if you want to upgrade your FREE account.

-CloudFlare supports either Full SSL or Flexible SSL.
+CloudFlare supports either Full SSL (strict) or Flexible SSL.
 Full SSL requires your web server to run over SSL whereas Flexible SSL will only use SSL from the client to CloudFlare but then your web server will still operate on port 80.
 This extension is able to deal with Flexible SSL and will automatically set the HTTPS header to "``on``" if Flexible SSL is detected, allowing you to generate links containing the "``https://``" prefix.

 You may enforce SSL either at the Web Server level or using Page Rules in CloudFlare.
 If using Apache, please read https://support.cloudflare.com/hc/en-us/articles/200170536-How-do-I-redirect-HTTPS-traffic-with-Flexible-SSL-and-Apache.